sot/agasc/docs/catalog-description.rst

 and its error) for red stars by including the i magnitude information from the AAVSO (American Association of Variable Star Observers) Photometric All-Sky Survey (APASS) DR9.

+Version 1.8 includes improved star positions and proper motions from Gaia DR3, as well as improved estimated magnitudes derived from Gaia DR3 photometry and more than 94,000 ACA observed stars.

 Organization of the FITS Data Files
 ===================================